 4. Rubio-Tapia A, et al. (2012).
 The prevalence of celiac disease in the United States.
 American Journal of Gastroenterology. pubmed.ncbi.nlm.nih.gov

 5. Harvard T.H.
 Chan School of Public Health.
-The Nutrition Source: Healthy Eating Plate. hsph.harvard.edu
+The Nutrition Source. hsph.harvard.edu

 6. Noakes T, Proudfoot J, Creed SA.
 (2013).
 The Real Meal Revolution.
-Quivertree Publications, Cape Town, South Africa.
+Quivertree Publications, Cape Town.